seemyer/recipes/docs/index.md

-This is the virtual cookbook for the HiWa house.
+This is the HiWa house's virtual cookbook.
+Unless a recipe is in the experimental section, it has been tweaked the original source and tested many times in our kitchen for deliciousness.
+Hopefully, in writing this down, it helps someone, somewhere make something delicious as well.

 ## 🍳 The Regular Rotation
 Menu ideas for the week.

 {{ read_csv("menu.csv") }}

-## 💚 Meal Planning
+## 💚 Healthy Eating Reminders
-* 🍱 Ichiju Sansai *(soup, main, 2 sides, pickle, grain)*
+* 🍱 **Ichiju Sansai** *(soup, main, 2 sides, pickle, grain)*
 	- [ ] Main
 	- [ ] Soup
 		* miso